Retaliation and whistle blowing FAQs

 What protection do I have against retaliation by my employer?

 The law protects employees from retaliation by employers for asserting protected rights.
 The gist of a retaliation claim is that an employer "gets back" at an employee for doing something protected by law.
-To win a retaliation claim, an employee must prove that:- he engaged in protected conduct;
+To win a retaliation claim, employees must prove that they:- engaged in protected conduct;

-- his employer took an “adverse action” against him; and
+- their employer took an adverse action against them; and

-- the employer took the adverse action because the employee engaged in protected conduct.
+- their employer took the adverse action because they engaged in protected conduct.

 What are some examples of protected conduct?

 The National Labor Relations Act (NLRA) protects employees who collectively complain about terms or conditions of their employment, whether or not they are members of a union.
-The Civil Rights Act of 1964 prohibits retaliation for actions taken to be free from employment discrimination.
-The United States Constitution protects public employees from retaliation for exercising their right to free speech.
-Governments cannot, for example, use their power to chill public speech.
-Governments therefore cannot retaliate against citizens working for them if they exercise their free speech rights.
+The Civil Rights Act of 1964 prohibits retaliation for actions taken in opposition to unlawful discrimination.
+The United States Constitution protects public employees from retaliation for exercising their right to free speech when not performing their normal job duties.
+Safety and environmental laws prohibit retaliation against whistleblowers who report violations of those laws.

-Yes.
+If done in good faith, yes.
 Retaliation law protects employees who assert rights protected by law even when the employees are wrong about whether their rights were violated.
-So long as the employee has a good faith belief that her employer’s conduct is unlawful, she can challenge that conduct free from a threat of retaliation.
+So long as the employee has a good faith belief that her employer’s conduct is unlawful, he or she can challenge that conduct protected from retaliation.

-For example, a salaried employee may complain to the Department of Labor’s (DOL) Wage and Hour Division about her employer’s failure to pay her overtime.
+For example, a salaried employee may complain to the Department of Labor’s (DOL) Wage and Hour Division that her employer failed to pay her overtime.
 If the DOL investigates and concludes that she is not entitled to overtime, the employer cannot fire her for complaining.

-If I am worried about getting fired, should complain about discrimination just to play it safe?
+If I am worried about getting fired, should I complain about discrimination just to play it safe?

-My spouse felt that she was the victim of gender based pay discrimination but is afraid to complain.
-I work at the same place she does.
-If I complain for her, am I safe from retaliation?
+My spouse and I work at the same place.
+She felt that she was the victim of gender based pay discrimination but is afraid to complain.
+If I oppose it for her, am I safe from retaliation?

-So if I complain about an environmental issue that has nothing to do with my spouse, they cannot retaliate against her, right?
+So if we work at the same place and I complain about something that has nothing to do with her, is she still protected?

 I heard a manager make a racist remark but said nothing about it until human resources questioned me.
 I answered truthfully.
 Was my conduct protected?

 Yes.
-The U.S. Supreme Court found that conduct similar to yours amounted to opposition of discrimination.
-The Court held that an employee could oppose discrimination by responding to someone else's question just as surely as by provoking the discussion themselves.
+The U.S. Supreme Court found that anti-retaliation protection extends to an employee who speaks out about discrimination not on her own initiative, but in answering questions during an employer's internal investigation.
+The Court held that an employee could oppose discrimination by responding to someone else's question just as surely as by initiating the discussion themselves.

 I complained about a racist statement that my boss made to me and the company reprimanded him.
 He then gave me unwarranted disciplinary warnings.
 Can I sue for retaliation?

-Other possible examples of tangible, adverse actions may include transfer to an undesirable location, a serious loss in responsibility or prestige or placement on a lousy shift, if they would be enough to deter employees from asserting their rights.
+Other possible examples of tangible, adverse actions may include a transfer to an undesirable location, a significant loss in responsibility or prestige, or placement on a an undesirable shift, if those actions would be enough to deter reasonable employees from asserting their rights.

 I quit right after I filed a complaint against my employer with OSHA.
-Now that employer is giving me bad references.
+Now that employer is giving me bad references because of that complaint.
 Is that retaliation?

 It sure is.
 An employer generally cannot retaliate against a former employee.
 Courts have allowed employees to recover damages resulting from retaliatory employer references.

-Courts may also treat unwarranted criminal prosecutions and unjustified government investigations as retaliatory.
-In addition, certain actions taken during the course of litigation, such as the filing of a counterclaim designed to intimidate the employee into dropping the lawsuit, are covered.
-Again, if the employer’s action will deter a reasonable employee from asserting protected rights, it could form the basis of a retaliation claim.
+In addition, certain actions taken during the course of litigation, such as the filing of a counterclaim designed to intimidate the employee into dropping the lawsuit, might constitute unlawful discrimination.
+Again, if the employer’s action would deter a reasonable employee from asserting protected rights, it could form the basis of a retaliation claim.

 - a bogus explanation for the employer’s adverse action.